Marc-André advises clients on complex commercial litigation.

 Office québécois de la langue française Dealt a Significant Loss by Québec Superior Court

-Chambers Canada: Canada’s Leading Lawyers for Business—Dispute Resolution: Québec
+Chambers Canada: Canada’s Leading Lawyers for Business—Litigation, General Commercial: Québec

-Benchmark Canada: The Definitive Guide to Canada’s Leading Litigation Firms & Attorneys—Environmental (Litigation Star); General Commercial (Litigation Star); Insolvency (Litigation Star)
+Benchmark Canada: The Definitive Guide to Canada’s Leading Litigation Firms & Attorneys—Commercial (Litigation Star); Environmental (Litigation Star); Insolvency (Litigation Star)

-The Best Lawyers in Canada—Corporate and Commercial Litigation
+The Best Lawyers in Canada—Alternative Dispute Resolution; Construction Law; Corporate and Commercial Litigation